 The financial and investment field has many careers to choose from.
 All feature impressive growth opportunities and good salaries.

-Six top finance and investment careers include:
+Six exciting types of careers in finance and investment include:

 - Financial Analyst

 - Securities, Commodities, and Financial Services Sales Agent

 - Investment Underwriter

 Find out more about these different careers in finance, their projected job opportunities, and their salary ranges below.

 1. Financial Analyst